-How long does the Mavic Air 2S battery last?
+People often ask: how long is mavic air 2s battery last?
 The DJI Mavic Air 2S battery will provide 31 minutes of flight time in no wind, per the manufacturer’s specifications.
 The actual flight time can, however, differ significantly.
+Let’s examine the Mavic Air 2’s flight time in more detail.

 Mavic Air 2S Battery Specifications